 Why Do Companies Issue Stock Options?

-Firms use stock options to draw and retain gifted workers.
-This is usually a cost-effective worker profit plan, in lieu of more money compensation.
+Companies use stock options to draw and retain gifted workers.
+This is usually a cost-effective employee profit plan, in lieu of more money compensation.

 If you need help with stock options, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.